singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 If this is all new to you, head over to [GitHub's help desk](https://help.github.com/articles/fork-a-repo/) to learn about forking a repository.

 #### 2. Local Work Space
-Make a local directory, open terminal (or the Windows prompt if you're using a Microsoft OS) and go to the location of this directory (cd my-local-repo-directory).
+Make a local directory, open terminal and go to the location of this directory (cd my-local-repo-directory).
 This will be the location of your local site.

-*For convenience sake, keep the terminal window/command prompt open throughout this guide*
+*For convenience sake, keep the terminal window open throughout this guide*

 #### 3. Get Repository URL
 From the repo we made above, we want to clone a copy to our local directory.